Linkerin/backend_school/README.md

    * HTTP 400 Bad Request
    * HTTP 405 Method Not Allowed

    This routing is used to assign orders to a courier.
 The routing accepts only `"courier_id"` property inside JSON with a valid ID.
 In case of successful assignment the server will return a JSON containing a list of assigned orders and assign time in ISO 8601 format.
-If there are no available orders for this courier, the server will return only an empty list of order ids without `"assign_time"` property.
+If there are no available orders for this courier, the server will return only an empty list of order IDs without `"assign_time"` property.

    POST example: